UnderhillForge/314Sign/readme.md

 - ✅ Free for personal, educational, and non-profit use
 - ✅ Modify and share with attribution
-- ❌ Commercial use requires permission
+- ❌ Commercial use requires permission (contact maintainer)

-For commercial licensing, contact the project maintainer.
+**Perfect for**: Restaurants, cafés, church halls, private clubs, home kitchens, community centers, office break rooms.

-Built with ❤️ for small businesses and community spaces.
+Built with ❤️ for small businesses and community spaces that deserve better than overpriced subscription services.